The-Mycelium-Network/webworkbook/content/topics/what-is-git/index.md

 ---
 title: What is Git?
-keywords: git, github, git explained
+keywords: git, git 101, git explained

 description: A collection of informational pieces that explains what Git is.
 menu:
   main: